rc-tsai/gis-portfolio/projects/ArcGIS Pro ModelBuilder.md

 <br><br>

 I create a tool to generate network distances of 300, 500, and 800 meters.
-Below is a demonstration of creating a Network Distance Thiessen Buffer using 300-meter buffer as an example.
+Below is a demonstration of creating Network Distance Thiessen Buffer using 300-meter buffer as an example.
 I first create this in ModelBuilder and then convert it into a tool in ArcGIS Pro.